pagkly/Zed/Investopedia4/What is a Revenue Officer.md

 -   Revenue officers are responsible for collecting taxes and duties owed to a government or agency.
 -   Revenue agents may also perform a variety of other tasks including reviewing filed tax returns for accuracy and conducting in-person audits outside of the office.
--   Some corporations will assign a chief revenue office (CRO) who oversees the firm's ability to generate and collect revenues, often reporting to the CFO.
+-   Some corporations [[Will|will]] assign a chief revenue office (CRO) who oversees the firm's ability to generate and collect revenues, often reporting to the CFO.

 ## Responsibilities of a Revenue Officer